vvvar/PeakEater/README.md

 <img src="Resources/screenshots/screenshot-analyzer.png" alt="clip-analyzer" height="100"/>

-Shows approximated RMS that was cut("Eaten") in last 2 seconds.
-Double-click to drop it to zero and force to re-calculate.
+Shows approximated RMS that was cut("Eaten") in last 2 seconds and current clipping algorithm.
+Double-click on numbers to drop it to zero and force to re-calculate.

 ### 6 Clipping Types